aws-amplify/docs/docs/cli/usage/containers.md

 $ curl -i localhost:8080  ## Alternatively open in a web browser
 ```

 You can also run your application using standard tooling such as running `node index.js` or `python server.py` in Node or Python.
-Once you are satisfied with the Dockerfile and your application code, run `amplify push` and the `./amplify/backend/api/<name>/src` will be bundled for the build pipeline to run and deploy your image to Fargate.
+Once you are satisfied with the Dockerfile and your application code, run `amplify push` and the `amplify/backend/api/<name>/src` directory will be bundled for the build pipeline to run and deploy your image to Fargate.
 At the end of the deployment the endpoint URL will be printed and client configuration files will be updated.

 ## Deploy multiple containers

-If you wish to deploy multiple containers into Fargate to define your API, Amplify will parse a Docker Compose file (`docker-compose.yml`) in your `./amplify/backend/api/<name>/src` directory to define the backend service.
+If you wish to deploy multiple containers into Fargate to define your API, Amplify will parse a Docker Compose file (`docker-compose.yml`) in your `amplify/backend/api/<name>/src` directory to define the backend service.
 If you are unfamiliar with using a Docker Compose review the [Docker Compose getting started guide](https://docs.docker.com/compose/gettingstarted/) or or add an API with an Amplify-provided template.

 A Compose file includes the logical container names, build & images settings, launch commands, ports, and more.
 An example Docker Compose file is below: